-Lynn Hứa is the Co-Director of Organizing at Unemployed Workers United (UWU), the eldest daughter of Vietnamese refugees, and a movement activist at heart.
+Lynn Hứa is the Director of Digital Organizing at Unemployed Workers United (UWU), the eldest daughter of Vietnamese refugees, and a movement activist at heart.
 Growing up in a low-income, single-parent immigrant household significantly shaped her class consciousness and politics.
-She began organizing in her community when she was 19, volunteering in resource distribution and voter protection that focused on APIA and Latinx constituencies, non-traditional students, and low-income communities in Orange County, California.
+She began organizing in her community when she was a community college student, volunteering in resource distribution and voter protection that focused on APIA and Latinx constituencies, non-traditional students, and low-income communities in Orange County, California.

-She believes that by uplifting marginalized communities and empowering people, we can work together intentionally to dismantle status quos and create an equitable, intersectional, and sustainable world.
+She believes that by uplifting marginalized communities and empowering the working-class majority, we can collectively and intentionally dismantle status quos and create an equitable, intersectional, and sustainable world.